 0 images remaining

-Episternal ossicles are accessory bones that result from supernumerary ossification centers.
+Episternal ossicles are accessory bones that result from supernumerary ossification centres.
 They are found in 1.5 - 4% of the population.
 They may be uni- or bilateral and are usually pyramidal in shape.
-Their diameter is around 2-15mm.
-Episternal ossicles are easily seen on CT, and their differential includes calcified lymph nodes, fracture fragments, vascular calcifications and foreign bodies.1
+Their diameter is around 2-15 mm.
+Episternal ossicles are easily seen on CT, and their differential includes calcified lymph nodes, fracture fragments, vascular calcifications and foreign bodies 1.